tutposhka/tutposhka/README.md

 ## About me

-- IT student at University of Tartu, Narva College
+- IT student at University of Tartu
 - Currently learning C# / .NET / WPF
 - Also working with Java, Python, HTML and CSS
-- Interested in desktop applications, backend development and PC hardware
+- Interested in desktop applications, backend development, PC hardware, Reverse Engineering and Information Security

 ---